caicloud/aloe/README.md

     statusCode: 200
 ```

-Finally, some go codes should be writed in `test` dir to run the test case
+Finally, some go codes should be written in `test` directory to run the test case:

 ```go
 func TestAPI(t *testing.T) {